qax-os/excelize/CONTRIBUTING.md

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

-### How can I become a maintainer?
+### How can I become a maintainer

 First, all maintainers have 3 things

-- They share responsibility in the project's success.
+* They share responsibility in the project's success.
-- They have made a long-term, recurring time investment to improve the project.
+* They have made a long-term, recurring time investment to improve the project.
-- They spend that time doing whatever needs to be done, not necessarily what is the most interesting or fun.
+* They spend that time doing whatever needs to be done, not necessarily what is the most interesting or fun.

 Maintainers are often under-appreciated, because their work is harder to appreciate.
 It's easy to appreciate a really cool and technically advanced feature.
 It's harder